M-rcus/OnlyFans-Cookie-Helper/README.md

 - The extension may say it contains errors and then highlight a permission called "contextualIdentities": ![](https://i.marcus.pw/ss/2021-10-22_qxfIFE.png)
     - It's safe to ignore, as it's a permission meant for Firefox users, but does not affect Chrome / Brave.

-These steps MAY work on Microsoft Edge (the new version), but no guarantees.
+These steps MAY work on Microsoft Edge, but no guarantees.

 ## How to use